DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

     * Business strategy
 * Models
     * Private
+        * NIST SP 800-145 Definition
+            * _The cloud infrastructure is provisioned for exclusive use by a single organization comprising multiple consumers (e.g., business units).
+It may be owned, managed, and operated by the organization, a third party, or some combination of them, and it may exist on or off premises._
         * Cloud Infra **provisioned for use by a single orgnaization**
             * May consist of multiple internal consumers
             * May be owned, managed, and operated by: